Simulation table

-A simulation table is an automotive test system specifically designed for the high-frequency testing of vehicle components.
-It is sometimes also called a Multi-Axis Shaker Table or MAST.
+A simulation table or multi-axis shaker table (MAST) is an automotive test system specifically designed for the high-frequency testing of vehicle components.

-They can simulate acceleration and displacement outputs and reproduce key data collected on proving grounds, by providing a full six degrees of freedom (6 DOF).
+They can simulate acceleration and displacement outputs and reproduce key data collected on proving grounds by providing a full six degrees of freedom (6 DOF).

-These test systems consist of hexapod platform with a low resonance table on top.
+These test systems consist of a hexapod platform with a low resonance table on top.
 The test system can be used to simulate any kind of vibration in all six degrees of freedom.

 The movements of the test system are tightly controlled by a digital test controller.